30 Disgusting Hygiene Practices From The Old West

 Men had a thing for extended care.
 They didn’t care much for fashion trends, but they had a trend of their own – long hair.
 Now, you may think that along hair can be a problem in dusty areas, but that wasn’t the case.

 Just check this photo of Buffalo Bill and his long hair – this was the look.
 Short hair was rare.
-Maybe they really love the way Native Americans rocked their long and dark hair?
+Maybe they really loved the way Native Americans rocked their long and dark hair?

 19. Women Were Just A Bit Cleaner Than Man